 He is equally well revered in east London and his 4 years at Leyton Orient.
 In 2012 to mark his 80th birthday, Alan Chandler, an ambassador for the East London team’s Supporters’ Club, made a 270-mile round trip from his Solihull home yesterday to wish Heworth-based Dunmore many happy returns ahead of his landmark birthday.

-Dunmore, who is still active on the golf course, had been top scorer in the only O’s team to ever win promotion to the top tier of English football in 1962, netting 22 times.
+Dunmore, who was still active on the golf course into his 80s, had been top scorer in the only O’s team to ever win promotion to the top tier of English football in 1962, netting 22 times.
 Chandler presented the O’s legend with a bottle of Dom Perignon champagne on his pilgrimage to North Yorkshire and, explaining his journey, he said: “Dave is one of the most iconic players in our history and arguably one of the best.
 I believe he should have got an England cap but, when you play for an unfashionable Cinderella club, like ourselves or York City, that doesn’t happen.
 I remember his debut against Charlton when we lost 2-0.
 Dave doesn’t, because he’s told me he only remembers the games he scored in.
 I was a teenager then and he was a very elegant player.
 I can also remember him leaping like a salmon and heading against the bar in a cup replay against Burnley, when they were the league champions.
 He used to score fantastic goals and had a terrific shot.
 He was also fast and brought people into the game.
 At Leyton Orient, we revere our former players and Dave is a great character who is still very active for his age.”

 On that occasion, Chandler and Dunmore recalled many memorable games, recalling the time Dunmore ran Ron Yeats ragged at Anfield game and subsequently Bill Shankly had told his Liverpool side if they stopped Dunmore, they stopped Orient.
 Who knows what might have happened if Shankly had followed up his interest in Dunmore and made him a Liverpool player.